RegalMedia/crosscode-save-decryptor/README.md

     </tbody>
 </table>

 The `cc.save` file is a JSON file, but the values are prefixed with an indicator string (`[-!_0_!-]`), base64 encoded and AES encrypted.
-However, the game already supports reading either these encrypted strings *or* plain JSON.
-This editor takes advantage of this and will leave the file unencrypted to make editing it much easier.
+However, the game already supports reading either these encrypted string values *or* plain JSON objects.
+The editor takes advantage of this and will export an unencrypted file which the game can read.

 # How To Use
   1. Backup your original `cc.save` file.
   2. Download or clone this repo and open <a href="./index.html">index.html</a> in your browser.
   2. Click *Choose File* and load your save file.
-Any encrypted values will be decrypted, converted into plain JSON and displayed in the editor below.
+Any encrypted values will be decrypted, converted into plain JSON and displayed in the editor.
   3. Make any changes you want.
   4. Click *Export* to download the decrypted (and edited) file
   5. Overwrite your original `cc.save` file.